 Finkelstein is Jewish and is the grandson of Holocaust survivors.
 He is married to Lindsay Taub, who is also Jewish, and they have two daughters.
 The four of them live in New Edinburgh.
-In 2018 it was announced that Finkelstein was donating $500,000 to establish the new Finkelstein Chabad Jewish Centre in the Sandy Hill neighbourhood of Ottawa.
-After attending the Chabad centre when he was a student at the University of Ottawa and realizing that there was not enough room to fit all the students who wished to attend events, he promised the Rabbi he would donate to pay him back for the generosity of his family in welcoming Jewish students in Ottawa.
+In 2018 it was announced that Finkelstein was donating $500,000 to establish.
+The new Finkelstein Chabad Jewish Centre in Sandy Hill.
+After attending the Chabad center when he was a student at the University of Ottawa and realizing.
+That there was not enough room to fit all the students who wished to attend events.
+He promised the Rabbi he would donate to pay him back for the generosity of his family.

 Interview in universities

-Speaking to a room full of MBA and law students, Finkelstein, COO of Shopify, described how his drive for entrepreneurship, since he was seven years old, led him to join the Shopify team in 2010.
+Speaking to a room full of MBA and law students, Finkelstein, COO of Shopify.
+He described how his drive for entrepreneurship, since he was seven years old, led him to join the Shopify team in 2010.

 I realized that I liked the idea of starting businesses,” said Finkelstein.
 “My dad would make my business cards for every silly idea I had.
-I got this weird confidence when I was young that entrepreneurship was something I could do.
+I got this weird confidence when I was young that entrepreneurship was something.
+I could do it.
 Entrepreneurship, being this incredible way to solve problems, was what I wanted to spend my life doing.”

-It was while he was attending law school in Ottawa that Finkelstein met Tobias Lütke, current CEO and co-founder of Shopify.
-The two met at a coffee shop, where they would get together with other engineers and creative minds to discuss entrepreneurial ideas, such as the software that ended up becoming Shopify.
+It was while he was attending law school in Ottawa.
+Finkelstein met Tobias Lütke, current CEO and co-founder of Shopify.
+The two met at a coffee shop.
+Where they would get together with other engineers and creative minds to discuss entrepreneurial ideas.
+Such as the software that ended up becoming Shopify.

 “People like myself wanted to use Tobi’s software to sell products like T-shirts.
 I ended up becoming one of Shopify’s first customers,” said Finkelstein.